Lambeau Field: The Lambeau Leap

 Many Packer players will jump into the end zone stands after scoring a touchdown, in a celebration affectionately known as the Lambeau Leap.
-The Lambeau Leap was spontaneously created by safety LeRoy Butler, who scored after a Reggie White fumble recovery and lateral against the L.A.
-Raiders on December 26, 1993.
+The Lambeau Leap was spontaneously created in 1993 by safety LeRoy Butler, who scored after a Reggie White fumble recovery and lateral against the L.A.
+Raiders on December 26.
 It was later popularized by wide receiver Robert Brooks.

-It's not known precisely when the celebration was first coined the "Lambeau Leap", but one of the first possible mentions was by broadcaster Al Michaels, who mentioned during a Monday Night Football broadcast in 1996, "It's a new tradition in Green Bay, Robert Brooks leaping into the stands."
+It's not known precisely when the celebration was first coined the "Lambeau Leap", but one of the first possible mentions was by broadcaster Al Michaels during a Monday night broadcast in September 1996, "It's a new tradition in Green Bay, Robert Brooks leaping into the stands."

 When the NFL banned excessive celebrations in 2000, the Lambeau Leap was grandfathered into the new rules, permitting it to continue.

 Occasionally, a visiting player will attempt a Lambeau Leap, only to be denied by Packers fans.
 This happened to then-Minnesota Vikings cornerback Fred Smoot when he intercepted a pass and returned it for a touchdown; Packers fans proceeded to throw their beverages on Smoot.
 During the 2007 NFC Championship game, New York Giants running back Brandon Jacobs faked a Lambeau Leap after scoring a touchdown, angering many Green Bay faithful in the stands.
 Before a game against the Packers on September 20, 2009, Cincinnati Bengals wideout Chad Johnson, then known as Chad Ochocinco, announced he would do a Lambeau Leap if he scored a touchdown, and then followed through by leaping into the arms of pre-arranged fans wearing Bengals jerseys.

 In 2014, a statue was made outside of Lambeau Field commemorating the Leap.
-Featuring a shortened replica of the end zone wall and 4 random Packers fans, the statue allows visitors to pose for pictures doing their own Lambeau Leap.
+Featuring a shortened replica of the end zone wall and four random Packers fans, the statue allows visitors to pose for pictures doing their own Lambeau Leap.

-The NFL Network countdown program, NFL Top 10, named the Lambeau Leap the 3rd greatest touchdown celebration of all time.
+The NFL Network countdown program, NFL Top 10, named the Lambeau Leap the third greatest touchdown celebration of all time.

-Facade

-The east and west facades feature the names of 28 players, coaches, and executives that have been prominent in the history of the team.
-They are: Curly Lambeau, Mike Michalske, Johnny "Blood" McNally, Cal Hubbard, Arnie Herber, Clarke Hinkle, Don Hutson, Tony Canadeo, Jim Ringo, Bart Starr, Forrest Gregg, Paul Hornug, Jim Taylor, Jerry Kramer, Ray Nitschke, Vince Lombardi, Henry Jordan, Willie Davis, Willie Wood, Herb Adderly, James Lofton, Ron Wolf, Brett Favre, Reggie White, Charles Woodson, Dave Robinson, Leroy Butler, and Ted Thompson.
-Former General Manager Ted Thompson is currently the only person so honored without having been enshrined in the Pro Football Hall of Fame.